-Where not mentioned specifically, JMS League games will be governed by the rules of Slo-Pitch Ontario (SPO).
+Where not mentioned specifically, Al-Wahda Festival Softball games will be governed by the rules of NSA Canada (NSA).

 1.00 – Playing Procedures

-1.01 – Dimensions of the diamond will be as governed by the SPO.
+1.01 – Dimensions of the diamond will be as governed by the NSA.
 Pitching distance will between 50 feet and 60 feet.

 1.02 – A commit line of 28 feet will be added, players crossing the commit line and returning will be called out

-1.04 – Home team will be determined by a coin toss prior to the start of the game
+1.04 – Unless otherwise stated, the home team will be the determined by a coin toss and will be the defensive team at the start of each inning

 1.05 – Warm up prior to games must be restricted to the outfield.
 No infield warm up may take place.